Wesleyan-Media-Project/fb_agg_reports_import/README.md

 This problem is caused not by something in the Facebook system, but by the user input.
 As the reader probably knows, many text editors will automatically replace the regular straight quotation marks with the "curly" quotation marks.
 This is done for aesthetic reasons.

 Some of the entries in the report contain mismatched quotation marks which, most likely, arise in the following scenario: A user enclosed something into quotation marks, for instance, the nickname of a candidate, e.g. `Rob "Chip" Robbie`.
 The user was typing this in a text editor.
 The editor has converted one quotation symbol into the curly mark, but the other one stayed as the "straight" quotation marks.
 Facebook preserves user input and inserts it into the reports.
 CSV is a format that uses commas to separate fields in a record.
 If a text string inside a field contains a comma, then this field is enclosed into (is surrounded by) quotation marks.
-If the text already had quotation marks and they are unmatched (meaning there is an opening mark but it is not matched with aclosing mark), then the data parsing function will get confused and will incorrectly identify the boundary between fields.
+If the text already had quotation marks and they are unmatched (meaning there is an opening mark but it is not matched with a closing mark), then the data parsing function will incorrectly identify the boundary between fields.

 From our experience, the problem of mismatched quotation marks occurs more often among small advertisers.
-They tend to pick disclaimer strings with more textual florishes (i.e., monickers in quotation marks).
+They tend to pick disclaimer strings with more textual flourishes (i.e., monickers in quotation marks).
 Here is an example of a record with this problem:

 <img width="786" alt="Screenshot 2023-06-04 at 10 48 04 PM" src="https://github.com/Wesleyan-Media-Project/fb_agg_reports_import/assets/17502191/3d9eb5ba-0f8b-4879-985b-10e0d33e4373">

 Notice how in the `funding_entity` column, the quotation marks around the nickname Chris are different: the opening quotation mark is straight, but the closing quotation mark is slanted and is actually a Unicode character.

-This is an output of an R script that displays that field.
+Below is an output of an R script that displays that field.
 The curly quotation mark on the right is more visible:

 <img width="355" alt="Screenshot of an output of R code that shows the text string" src="https://github.com/Wesleyan-Media-Project/fb_agg_reports_import/assets/17502191/b6852588-7dd4-413f-aa8b-2e99b0fea567">

 The unmatched quotation marks lead to serious failures with data import: when the script does not find the end of an enclosing quotation mark, it fails to read the fields that follow the problematic field.
-It then also fails to read several rows of data.
+It then also fails to read several rows of data - they are ingested as if they were part of one data row.

 Our way of handling this problem was to write our own import function.
 It is contained in the script `read_fb_file.R`.
 It performs CSV import of a single row of data.
 If the number of columns in the result does not match the expected number of columns, then the script removes all double quotation marks from the row and performs the import again.
 This way we have a record, and later on we can match it manually to the name and disclaimer available via Facebook Ads API.